juhalehtonen/ex_wpvulndb/README.md

 All functions return either an `{:ok, results}` or an `{:error, reason}` tuple.

 ## Testing
-You can run `mix credo` and `mix dialyzer` to ensure a level of code consistency and freedom from type errors.
+You can run `mix test` for unit tests, and `mix credo` and `mix dialyzer` to ensure a level of code consistency and freedom from type errors.

 ## License
 Licensed under MIT.
 See LICENSE for details.